Navigating the MRO Supply Chain

 Challenges and Strategies for Aerospace Directors of Maintenance (DOMs)

-The weight of ensuring a fleet of aircraft are flight-ready and on schedule, lands squarely on the shoulders of the DOM.
-Not only are they responsible for keeping aircraft properly maintained, it’s the DOM’s job to ensure compliance with all required aviation regulations.
+The weight of ensuring a fleet of aircraft is flight-ready and on schedule lands squarely on the shoulders of the Director of Maintenance (DOM).
+Not only are they responsible for keeping aircraft properly maintained, but it’s also the DOM’s job to ensure compliance with all required aviation regulations, all while minimizing downtime and maintaining cost-efficiency.

-Managing the maintenance, repair, and overhaul (MRO) of avionics, components, and engines should be a straight-forward operation.
-However, availability of parts required for safe takeoffs, flights, and landings is largely dependent on the DOM’s access to a reliable MRO supply chain.
+Managing the maintenance, repair, and overhaul (MRO) of avionics, components, engines, and safety equipment should be a straightforward operation.
+However, the availability of the spare parts required for safe takeoffs, flights, and landings depends heavily on access to a reliable MRO supply chain.

 COSTS & BUDGETS

-Compliant MRO parts are generally less expensive than new OEM parts, helping DOM’s meet maintenance budgets and hedge against price fluctuations.
-However, reactive part sourcing is a costly, ineffective operational model at best.
-Relying on third-party resellers offers little control over turnaround times, inconsistent quality, and limited availability.
+Compliant MRO parts are generally less expensive than brand-new OEM parts, helping DOMs meet strict maintenance budgets and hedge against volatile price fluctuations.
+However, relying on reactive part sourcing or third-party resellers can lead to inconsistent quality, longer lead times, and limited availability — a model that hampers the bottom line and weakens overall MRO management.

 DISRUPTIONS & DELAYS